By Trip Gabriel

 “I think it will be a new day in Ohio,” said Representative Matt Huffman, a Republican who shepherded the plan.

 While the proposal is aimed narrowly at state legislative districts, it could have an indirect impact on congressional districts because they are drawn by state lawmakers.
 President Obama carried Ohio, a quintessential swing state, by two percentage points in 2012.
-Yet Republicans have overwhelming majorities in Columbus, the capital, and a 12-to-4 advantage in congressional seats.
+Yet Republicans have overwhelming majorities in Columbus, the capital, and a 12-to-4 advantage in congressional seats.“When you’re an outsider looking in, it’s almost shocking,” said Senator Joe Schiavoni, the Democratic leader in the State Senate.

 The plan explicitly prohibits maps drawn to favor or disfavor one party.